-The system of parks and open spaces for Long Branch should be provided through a combination of public and private efforts.
+The system of parks and open spaces for Lona Branch should be provided through a combination of public and private efforts.
 Those open spaces that rise to the level of serving as a focal point of community life for the Plan area are typically recommended to be publicly owned and managed parks, while those open spaces serving smaller districts, neighborhoods, or nodes are often recommended as public use spaces owned or managed by the private sector.
 The parks and open space system should include active recreation, social interaction, access to green space, relaxation and stress relief, public accessibility, educational value, walkability, connectivity, flexibility, and activating uses (see Map 10, Existing and Proposed: Parks and Trails).

-To achieve a system of parks, trails, and open spaces, the 2012 Parks, Recreation and Open Space Master Plan (PROS) recommends a hierarchy for all master plans and sector plans.
+To achieve a system of parks, trails, and open spaces, the 2012 Park, Recreation and Open Space Master Plan (PROS) recommends a hierarchy for all master plans and sector plans.

-- For the plan area:
+- For the Plan area:

-- active recreation destinations located within or near the plan area, including courts, playgrounds, and lawn areas large enough for pick-up soccer, relaxing on the lawn, festivals or events
+- active recreation destinations located within or near the Plan area, including courts, playgrounds, and lawn areas large enough for pick-up soccer, relaxing on the lawn, festivals or events

-- a central civic green urban park, ranging from 1⁄2 to one acre, depending on projected densities, located near a public transit hub, next to activating uses, with a mixture of hard and soft surfaces, including a central lawn area for events
+- a Central Civic Green Urban Park, at least 1⁄2 acre, depending on projected densities, located in the center of the Town Center block (Site 1 on Map 10), close to the Arliss Street Station, next to activating uses, with a mixture of hard and soft surfaces, including a central lawn area for events

 - an interconnected system of sidewalks and trails to connect parks and open spaces

 - wooded areas that will provide a sense of contact with nature

 - For each urban neighborhood:

 - a Neighborhood Green, Urban Buffer Park, or Community Use Urban Recreational Park

-- For each block:
+- For each block.

 - an urban square, plaza or green area

 - For each building:

 - outdoor recreation space

 - For each residence:

 - private outdoor space